 While many of our members are practising organists, we welcome as members all those who have an interest in the organ and its music, and in church music.
 All local societies are affiliated to the Incorporated Association of Organists and SFO office bearers maintain cordial relationships with the IAO, the Royal School of Church Music and the Royal College of Organists.

 Formerly undertaken by the Publications Committee, we no longer produce documents in printed form as a matter of course.
-However, anyone needing a printed copy of a web page or document is welcome to request one from firstname.lastname@example.org and this will be posted without delay.
+However, anyone requiring a printed copy of a web page or document is welcome to request one from firstname.lastname@example.org and this will be posted without delay.

 Our website is regularly kept up-to-date and includes, amongst much more information, News & Notices where SFO activities are detailed.

-The Organ Advice Committee
+Organ Advice Committee

 The Committee came into existence some 25 years ago, partly from the knowledge that at that time churches were employing, with no advice, the services of some rather dubious organ builders when there were plenty of good builders available.
 Happily, there are still many organ builders available who operate to the finest standards.

-Although the Committee does meet as such, we are more a body of Advisers who will act for anybody freely, apart from expenses.
+Although the Committee does meet as such, we are more a body of Advisers who will act for anybody freely apart from expenses.
 The Committee has always recruited members who have sufficient technical knowledge to advise about any sort of organ, pipe or digital, with confidence, and we pride ourselves on very many success stories.
 We are grateful that we work with the cooperation and encouragement of all good organ builders, particularly members of the Institute of British Organ Building.

-Congregations of the Church of Scotland should direct their enquiries via the Committee on Church Art & Architecture [CARTA] at 121 George Street, who will contact one of us.
-In the first instance the '121' will pay the expenses.
+Congregations of the Church of Scotland should direct their enquiries via the Committee on Church Art & Architecture [CARTA] at 121 George Street, Edinburgh, who will contact one of us.
+In the first instance '121' will pay the expenses.
 Members of any other denomination or of a secular body are asked to contact one of the advisers detailed on the Organ Advice page of this site.

 The latest version of our bookletChurch Organs can be viewed by clicking the button on the left.